gsmith560/Graham-Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

-Goal: Make a website similar in appearance and functionality to the provided example
+Goal: Make a website similar in appearance and functionality to the provided example:
 ![02-advanced-css-homework-demo](https://user-images.githubusercontent.com/105388018/171502100-a66a8348-c0a5-4d62-8524-1bd7b28199ad.gif)

 Resources Used for Assistance: